 The Pirate Bar is located at the western end of Perast and has a small shingle beach as well as a wooden jetty.
 We paid €10 for a double sunbed and hogged it for an entire afternoon.
 It came with two umbrellas so we were able to be nicely shaded when needed.
 I ordered the pirate cocktail which had vodka and fruit in it for €6.
 It was delicious and I contemplated ordering many more… alas children require attention and the car required driving.
 BOO!

 A quick video I snapped with my Google Pixel.

 Stay nearby Perast

 I really did wish we’d stayed closer to Perast so I could have a few more of those lovely cocktails.
-If you fancy staying near Perast or even Kotor, have a look on booking.com to see if you can find your next holiday.
+If you fancy staying near Perast or even Kotor, have a look at this interactive map and see what you can find.